MIPS/gcc/gcc/config/i386/predicates.md

   return 1;
 })

-/* APPLE LOCAL begin radar 4283414 mainline candidate */
+/* APPLE LOCAL begin mainline candidate 4283414 */
 /* Return true if operand is a vector constant that is all ones. */ (define_predicate "vector_all_ones_operand" (match_code "const_vector")